 - complete our online application form

-You can only submit one application to one International Foundation course.
+You can only submit one application to one International Foundation pathway.
 Please do not submit more applications as these will be rejected and cause a delay in your admissions process.

 We highly recommend that you submit your application as soon as possible, and King’s reserves the right to close pathways once they reach capacity, even if this is prior to the Priority deadline.